Mashweb/seq_webapp_BiwaScheme/index.markdown

 Web applications written for an event-driven web server and typical single-page web applications are structured using callbacks, deferreds, promises, or some form of continuation-passing style.
-Thus, their struction cannot mirror their flow.
+Thus, their structure cannot mirror their flow.
 However, a web application written using <em>true</em>
 continuations <em>can</em> be structured to mirror its flow.